populse/populse_mia/docs/source/documentation/preferences.rst

 +-----------------------+---------------------------------------+---------------------------------------------------+--------------------------------------------------+

-Populse_MIA's preferences
+Populse_mia's preferences
 =========================

-This page is a user guide for Populse_MIA's preferences.
+This page is a user guide for populse_mia's preferences.

+Access these preferences by going, when populse_mia is launched, to File > Mia preferences

 Software presentation
 ---------------------